-Franchising: Moving Forward in 2017
+Franchising: Moving Forward

 There is an old saying about franchising – “In franchising you’re in business for yourself, but never by yourself.”
 This is certainly true whether you are selling batteries or cutting grass.
 Franchising lets people own their own businesses, but also gives them the backing of larger organizations when it comes to such factors as marketing and getting the best deals from suppliers.